-This course covers the skills and knowledge required to safely operate a personnel and materials hoist, that is, a cantilever or tower hoist or several winches configured to operate as a hoist intended to carry goods, materials or people.
+This course covers the skills and knowledge required to safely operate a materials hoist, that is, a hoist consisting of a car, bucket or platform cantilevered from and travelling up and down the external face of the support of a structure, which is used for hoisting goods and materials but not persons.

-competence in this unit does not in itself result in a licence.
+Competence in this unit does not in itself result in a licence.
 A licence is obtained after competence is assessed under applicable Commonwealth, state or territory work health and safety (WHS) regulations.